 The taking of hostages in a cafe in Sydney Australia led to fears of backlash against the Australian Muslim community.

-When we face what looks like a challenge, we are also being asked to choose between three possible opportunities:
+When we face what looks like a challenge, we are being asked to choose between three possible opportunities:

 - To fix the situation